kivy/python-for-android/README.md

 python-for-android is a packaging tool for Python apps on Android.
-You can create your own Python distribution including the modules and dependencies you want, and bundle it in an APK along with your own code.
+You can create your own Python distribution including the modules and dependencies you want, and bundle it in an APK or AAB along with your own code.

 Features include: